Friday, October 31, 2008

 Although I was supposed to make a fancy tartar sauce to go with this, I made one a couple weeks ago and didn't want to make another version.
 Instead of adding even more fat to my diet, I blended some Hellman's Mayonnaise and Kraft Thousand Island dressing and made a just-as-good dipping sauce for my shrimp, and probably just as fatty!

-Beignets de Crevettes (Shrimp Fritters) mise en placeYou can find the recipe for Beignets de Langoustines or Crevettes (Langoustine or Shrimp Fritters) in the book Le Cordon Bleu at Home.
+Beignets de Crevettes (Shrimp Fritters) mise en placeYou can find the recipe for Beignets de Langoustines or Crevettes (Langoustine or Shrimp Fritters) in the book Le Cordon Bleu at Home (affiliate link).
 To see how the rest of the Whisk Wednesdays group fared with their recipe, click here (or check out the sidebar) and then click on each blogger!

 Beignets de Crevettes (Shrimp Fritters)Tasting Notes